nens/threedi-docs/source/f_problem_solving.rst

 #) Make sure you have fixed all errors *and warnings* that the Schematisation checker gives.
 #) Decrease your calculation time step (background information: courant number)
 #) Temporarily decrease your output time step .
 This makes it easier to analyse what goes wrong
-#) Check if there are pump stations that are pumping to another 1D-node within the same 2D-computational cell
+#) Check if there are pumps that are pumping to another 1D node within the same 2D computational cell
 #) Put the 'pump_implicit_ratio' in the numerical settings to 1.
-This makes sure that the model calculates smoothly for pump stations (see :ref:`matrixsolvers` --> pump_implicit_ratio)
+This makes sure that the model calculates smoothly for pumps (see :ref:`matrixsolvers` --> pump_implicit_ratio)

 .. _known_issues: